dimaslanjaka/site/source/ejs.md

 ---
-title: page with nunjucks
+title: page with EJS
-layout: layout-njk
+layout: layout-ejs
 date: 2023-03-27T18:54:06+07:00
 updated: 2023-03-27T18:54:06+07:00
 ---

-this post using nunjucks layout
+this post using EJS layout